Cartoon Network (Central and Eastern Europe)

 Cartoon Network is a Central European pay television channel broadcast in the Baltic States, Bulgaria, CIS, Croatia, Czech Republic, Hungary, Moldova, Poland, Romania, Serbia, Slovakia and Slovenia.
 It launched on 1 June 1998 and is owned by Warner Bros.
-Discovery under its International division.
+Discovery under its international division.

-Throughout September 2024, Cartoon Network's European channels (save for the UK, Ireland, and Italy) were gradually remerged into pan-regional feeds.
+Throughout September 2024, most of Cartoon Network's European channels (except for the UK, Ireland, Turkey and Italy channels) were gradually remerged into pan-regional feeds.
 Cartoon Network CEE has a brand new signal on 18 September 2024, merging the Polish and RSEE feed.
 Later, on September 25th, the Western European feed launched, merging with the Dutch, French, German, Scandinavian, and Portuguese feeds.
 As of the same day, Cartoon Network's current slogan in Central and Eastern Europe and Western Europe since 2024 is: This is your Cartoon Network.

 History

-Before the feeds united, Poland launch its channel on 1 June 1998.
+Before the feeds united, Poland launched its channel on 1 June 1998.
 Hungary, Romania and Moldova received the Polish feed of Cartoon Network on 30 September 2002, broadcasting in Polish, Hungarian, Romanian and English.

 On 4 January 2008, the channel started broadcasting 24 hours a day in Romania.
 Initially only TV provider Dolce offered the 24h feed.
 A CEE feed specifically for Romania and Hungary was launched, replacing Cartoon Network Poland on 1 October 2009.

 On 1 April 2015, the channel started broadcasting 24 hours a day in Hungary.

 Czechia and Slovakia used to receive this feed in English.
 However, on 20 September 2017, a Czech audio track was added to the channel in the Czech Republic and Slovakia.
 That same year, on 20 October, Cartoon Network started broadcasting 24 hours a day on all providers in Romania, following the end of timesharing with TNT (now known as Warner TV).

 On 26 February 2018, the channel launched a high-definition feed.
 Later, on 15 October, Cartoon Network changed its aspect ratio from 4:3 to 16:9.
 On 18 September 2024, Cartoon Network CEE merged with the Polish and RSEE feed.